 This website will briefly describe our program and the clinical sites.
 We try to find the right combination of didactics, patient care, research, self-learning, conferences, workshops, and time away from anesthesiology.
 The field of anesthesiology is exciting and challenging, but at times it’s a stressful profession.
 It is important to those of us who help mold future anesthesiologists that we help them keep the other parts of their lives in perspective while they progress through our residency program.

 Thank you for visiting the University of Illinois Anesthesiology website.
 We hope that you will browse around to learn more about our program and the residency.

-Please see the information below on our location and parking arrangements for your interview day.
 Again, we are very excited to meet you and wish you the best during this interview season.
 Please do not hesitate to contact us with any questions or concerns.

 Residency: Michelle ‘Miche’ Lopez Nunez – firstname.lastname@example.org